cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

 # Footnotes

 [^1]: NOTE: This blog post has been written without AI assistance, henceforth the broken writing style and rambling of thoughts.

+[^2]: If you ever use AI to generate content, you understand what I'm talking about.